 - Evaluating Participatory Projects [free eBook] – go to Chapter 10 in Nina Simon’s eBook (there are some good ideas here).

 - Shaping Outcomes – a free e-course on Outcome-based Planning and Evaluation from the Institute for Museum and Library Services.

-- NPS Graphic Identity and Style Guides [HFC webpage]
+- NPS Graphic Identity and Style Guides, Use of the Arrowhead Guidance, and Fonts [HFC webpage]

 - Map Symbols and Standards [HFC webpage]

 - Photo Release Form [PDF] – a helpful sample form you can download

 - HFC Intellectual Property Guidelines [PDF 2010] – these are the guidelines used by Harpers Ferry Center in their interpretive media work with parks and contractors; includes a handy, brief introduction to intellectual property and copyright law.